• Skip to main content

 • Heat oil in a deep pan for frying.

 • Check if the oil is hot enough by dropping a small portion of the mixture.
-The dough has to rise without browning quickly.
+The dough has to sizzle and rise without browning quickly.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.